PKopel/PiG/README.md

 * function application, in form `<name>(<arg1>,...,<argn>)`
 * expressions with build-in operators

-There are two build-in functions provided: `print(arg1,...,argn)` which prints all its arguments followed to stdout and starts a new line, and `read()`, which reads one literal value (number or string) from stdin.
+There are two build-in functions provided: `print(arg1,...,argn)` which prints all its arguments to stdout, and `read()`, which reads string from stdin.

 Build-in operators are:
 * `+`, `-`, `*`, `/` and `^` for numbers